From the Trail des Forts de Besançon.

 1. Print out a blank medical certificate.

 First, you’ll need to print out a blank copy.
-The Paris Marathon has a medical certificate in English that will work, and Infernal Trail Race has a French/English medical certificate (along with many other languages, like French/Italian, French/Spanish, French/German, or just French).
+The Paris Marathon has a medical certificate in English that will work, and Saint-Tropez Classic has a French/English medical certificate.
 I would recommend the second certificate for people getting exams in their home countries, as having a French translation can be helpful, in case organizers won’t accept one totally in English.
 While these medical certificates are from specific races, they are general enough to apply to any race.

 If you decide to get a blank medical certificate from another source, make sure it says that you have no conditions that would prevent you from participating in running competitions, not just running (in French, that’s course à pied en compétition).
 This is extremely important, as there is a distinction between recreational running and running races.